 For the style-minded, fashion often means taking risks.
 So in a lot of ways, the idea of a uniform is quite antithetical to fashion.

 I live in neutrals: blacks, whites, and greys are a big part of my wardrobe, and I’ve become quite fond of the idea of a daily uniform.
 I’ve been wearing this one Arc’teryx mid-layer for so long that my friends started calling it my Fortnite skin.

 Uniforms are a personal branding exercise.
 Icons like Anna Wintour and Karl Lagerfeld have practiced this philosophy, cultivating signature looks that they will always feel comfortable in.
 Obligatory mention of Steve Jobs and his affinity for Issey Miyake crewnecks.

 It’s said the average person makes 35,000 decisions every day, and research shows the act of making many decisions diminishes one’s ability to make further decisions.
-Uniforms focus one’s decision-making energy and establish a routine that will decrease stress levels lead and improve mental health.
+Uniforms focus one’s decision-making energy and establish a routine that will decrease stress levels and improve mental health.

-These are all soft rules, but this one particularly so.
+These are all soft rules, but this one is particularly so.
 Style advice becomes cornier as it becomes more prescriptive, and that’s not what I’m trying to do here.
 But any outfit really only needs one statement item.
 Never two.
 Mostly none.
 But sometimes one.
-After all, if your outfit is all statement pieces, that really defeats the point.
+After all, if your outfit is all statement pieces, that defeats the point.

 This is pertinent for sneakers and streetwear enthusiasts who are approaching their 30s, and may be asking, “What age is too old to wear streetwear?”
-Well the answer to that is “Wear whatever the hell you want,” and in my case, that’s never more than one statement piece.
+Well, the answer to that is “Wear whatever the hell you want,” and in my case, that’s never more than one statement piece.

 👨🔬What Are You Getting Dressed For?